Cookie-AutoDelete/Cookie-AutoDelete/README.md

 3. Open the manifest.json in your newly created folder and start translating the "message" JSON properties.
 The description should be left alone as a reference.
 Also any word with '$' surrounding it should be left alone as they are placeholders.
 4. Test the translation by building it.
 Fix any UI glitches by if possible using a shorter translation.
 5. Make a Pull Request and you're done!.
-6. Watch for changes in the "/extension/_locales/en/messages.json" file for future updates.
+6. Watch for changes in the "/extension/_locales/en/messages.json" file for future updates or if the updates somehow got lost use a [diff tool](https://www.diffchecker.com/diff).

 ## Build Intructions